 I brought my son to play inside a playhouse for two consecutive rest days of mine.
 He got so much fascination to balls.
 The mere sight of them already made him excited.
 He explored every corner of the playpen and examined each toys available.
 From riding a swing to moving smoothly down the colorful slides.
 All those fun activities satisfied his hunger to play.
 The joyful nursery rhymes played inside the play area added more fun to kids who loved dancing with the popular kids songs.

 After spending both our energies in playing and doing some toy shopping, we ended our night with a family dinner.
 My husband and I, are both adventurous when it comes to food.
 We wanted to try another cuisine totally different from what we usually eat.

 For the first time, we opted to try one of the Japanese Restaurants in Cebu, Sumo Sam.
 Together with my Mother, my toddler and my husband, we shared the meal and gratified our cravings for a Japanese way of cooking.
 What I love most about this restaurant aside from the food, is their excellent way of treating their customers.
 I could feel the warmth of willingness of the staff in making sure our requests were attended timely.

 All the food in their menu seemed enticing.
 I was having difficulty choosing on what to eat.
 So, we ended ordering their meal platter good for 3-4 persons.
 We had The Arena for Php 1399.00 only and you can have all these delicious Japanese food.
 Not bad for its price.

 Japanese Fried Rice, Fried Gyoza, Salmon Sashimi, Chicken Yakitori, Yasait Itame, and Mixed Tempura and Oysters.
 These were the inclusions of the platter.
-Honestly, I am not that familiar to all those mentioned food inclusion, but one thing I am certainly sure, all of them are so mouthwatering dishes.
+Honestly, I am not familiar to all those mentioned food inclusion, but one thing I am certainly sure, all of them are so mouthwatering dishes.

 We went home with a happy heart and happy tummy.